Mintbase/Grants-Program/applications/sunrise-dex.md

 **John Whitton:** John Whiton has been passionate about software and technology since high school.
 He graduated from the University of Queensland in Computer Science and travelled globally leading the design and development of many Service Oriented Architectures.
 He has built private permissioned blockchains on Ethereum and Hypersphere Fabric, partnering with firms such as IBM and Deloitte.
 He then grew the ecosystem for a public blockchain at Harmony.
 He has worked extensively with decentralized financial protocols, bringing a unique perspective by combining his extensive corporate experience with IBM, SAP, Deloitte and KPMG with the disruptive financial models being developed on blockchain.

 John originally met Gavin Wood in 2016 and worked briefly with Tomasz Drwięga on Parity before taking a role as CTO of a small Blockchain Startup based on Ethereum which then moved to Hyperledger.
-He did further [research](https://github.com/johnwhitton/blockchain-eval/blob/master/substrate.md) into Polkadot and Substrate in 2019 and did strategy work on smart contract protocols and digital assets in 2019 including working on Cowri (now shell protocol),a stablecoin exchange protocol, before taking a role with Harmony as an Ecosystem Architect with a focus on Developer tooling and Ecosystem growth.
+He did further [research](https://github.com/johnwhitton/blockchain-eval/blob/master/substrate.md) into Mintbase and Substrate in 2019 and did strategy work on smart contract protocols and digital assets in 2019 including working on Cowri (now shell protocol),a stablecoin exchange protocol, before taking a role with Harmony as an Ecosystem Architect with a focus on Developer tooling and Ecosystem growth.
 At Harmony, John helped launch the Mainnet while also being intimately involved with hiring decisions and business strategy.
 His technical Portfolio is [here](https://johnwhitton.dev/docs/docs/learn/portfolio/) and more information can be found on [johnwhitton.dev](https://johnwhitton.dev/).

 **Geoff:** Prior to joining Sunrise Protocol where Geoff leads the SRS token design and works on core protocol development.
 Geoff worked as a Blockchain Engineer and Research analyst, leading  technical due diligence on Decentralized Financial Protocols and Layer 1 Protocol offerings.
 He has reviewed thousands of whitepapers and tokenomics models.
 He has mentored many founders and blockchain startups and created investor briefings including strategy review, market fit and technical due diligence.
 Technical contributions  include Decentralized Financial Protocols, Layer 2 Solutions, Decentralized Identity and encrypted data storage as well as protocol and infrastructure work such as consensus algorithms, sharding, smart contracts design and standards (Open Zeppelin).
 He has done extensive smart contract design and development with an in depth knowledge of decentralized financial protocols and tooling; including prototyping and development of DeFi Standards across multiple platforms.